gpg/gpg4win/doc/README.en.txt

 3. Known Bugs (and Workarounds)
 ===============================

-- Using smart card with Kleopatra...
+- Using smart card with Kleopatra

+   The initial setting of smart cards with Kleopatra is currently not yet possible.
+Please run the following steps one-time to use your smart card with Kleopatra.

-   * ... and OpenPGP card:
+   * OpenPGP card
-     Use the gpg command line tool to create a new OpenPGP certificate on your card.
+     Use the gpg command line tool to create a new OpenPGP certificate on your card (a) or to activate your existing certificate of your card (b):

+     (a) Create new certificate
        - Insert card.
        - Run "gpg --card-edit".
        - Switch to admin modus by enter: "admin".
        - Enter "generate" to create a new certificate.
-     After finishing the process your new certificate is shown in Kleopatra (marked with a smart card icon).

-   * ... and Telesec Netkey 3 card:
-     Use the gpgsm command line tool to initializing your card.
+     (b) Activate existing certificate of your card
+       - Import associated (public) certificate of your card (e.g. from certificate server or from a exported certificate file).
        - Insert card.
+       - Run "gpg --card-status".

+   * X.509 Telesec Netkey 3 card
+     Use the gpgsm command line tool to initializing your card:
+     - Insert card.
      - Run "gpgsm --learn-card".

-     After this the certificates from your card are shown in Kleopatra (marked with a smart card icon).
+   After finishing these steps your OpenPGP / X.509 certificate from your smart card is shown in Kleopatra under the tab "My certificates" (marked with a smart card icon).

    A good (graphical) alternative for setting up your smart card and changing PIN is GPA.
+A better smart card support for Kleopatra is in process.

 - Using the Outlook Plugin "GpgOL":